lynnfaraday/aresmush.com/_root/tutorials/config/ranks.md

 ---
+title: Configuring the Ranks System
+layout: page
 tags:
 - config
-title: Configuring the ranks system.
 ---
-# Configuring the Ranks System

 To configure the Ranks plugin: